magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 1. Copy the coupon code that appears in the browser.

-1. Make a test purchase in your Magento store, and apply the coupon code in the shopping cart.
+1. Make a test purchase in your Magento store and apply the coupon code in the shopping cart.

  [1]: https://support.dotdigital.com/hc/en-gb/articles/360000466730-Dynamic-content-Coupon-codes-Magento-2